 Scotland also has two National Parks – the Cairngorms and Loch Lomond and the Trossachs.
 The Parks are designated under the National Parks (Scotland) Act 2000 ‘to conserve and enhance the cultural and natural heritage of area’.

 Lots of local authorities manage their own Local Landscape Designations.
 These can help communities and decision-makers to understand what makes the places in their areas special.
+Working with NatureScot, we have developed Guidance on Designating Local Landscape Areas.

 4 Working with other public bodies